bikeshedder/django-composite-field/CODESHELTER.md

 I was asked to [reduce the bus factor](https://github.com/bikeshedder/django-composite-field/issues/1#issuecomment-1344934071).
 This sounds like a sensible request.
 So here we are. 👍

-As of today (2022-12-11) there are no known bugs and it should be compatible with all Django versions.
-It used to break every time Django added a new field to the `django.db.models.fields.Field` class but that last happened in 2019.
+As of today (2024-02-01) there are no known bugs and it should be compatible with all Python and Django versions which are not end of life.
+It breaks every time Django adds a new field to the `django.db.models.fields.Field` class.

 I don't use Django and this project as much as I used to.
 It would be great if someone has a sharp eye on it and checks if upcoming